neok/oioi-documentation/docs/calls/fleet_post_cards.rst

     fleet-member-uid
         Fleet Member unique identifier.
 Provided by CPO. (string) evco-id (optional)
         EVCO ID of this card.
-Provided by EMP. (string) rfid (optional)
+Provided by EMP. (string; length 20) rfid (optional)
         RFID code of the card.
-If this is EVCO_REQUEST this field is required and provided by CPO, if not it will be provided by EMP on after card is issued. (string) visual-id (optional)
+If this is EVCO_REQUEST this field is required and provided by CPO, if not it will be provided by EMP on after card is issued. (string; length 20) visual-id (optional)
         Visual ID printed on the card.
-In case of 3rd party issuer, this is optionally provided by CPO. (string) issuer (optional)
+In case of 3rd party issuer, this is optionally provided by CPO. (string; length 64) issuer (optional)
         MSP code of the party that issued the card.
 This is used for EVCO_REQUEST when issuer is 3rd party.
-Provided by CPO. (string) card-status
+Provided by CPO. (string; length 5) card-status
         One of the possible ``"NEW_REQUEST", "EVCO_REQUEST", "REQUEST_RECEIVED", "REQUEST_ACCEPTED", "REQUEST_REJECTED", "OPERATIONAL", "REQUEST_TO_BLOCK", "REQUEST_TO_UNBLOCK", "BLOCKED"`` (string)
     request-date (optional)